Haoyu-Gu/haoyu-gu.github.io/_pages/about.md

+---
+permalink: /about/
+title: "About Me"
+author_profile: true
+---
 # Hi, I'm Haoyu Gu 👋

 🎓 I'm currently an undergraduate student majoring in Artificial Intelligence at the School of Future Technology, South China University of Technology (SCUT).